-I have been thinking about community building for a quite a while on Linkedin… and successful examples are not so common.
+I have been thinking about community building for a quite a while on LinkedIn… and successful examples are not so common.
 That is the reason why I found the Philips example quite a good case study for us.

-The man behind this strategy is Hans Notenboom, Global Director of Online CRM for philips.
+The man behind this strategy is Hans Notenboom, Global Director of Online CRM for Philips.

 Philips, a new company

-Philips used to have many different businesses and was known for its television business…Within 10 years, Philips made a complete change.
-Now Philips is focused around 3 main areas, Healthcare (35% of sales), Lightning (28%), and Consumer lifestyle (37%).
+Philips used to have many different businesses and was known for its television business.
+Within 10 years, Philips made a complete change.
+Now it is focused around 3 main areas; Healthcare (35% of sales), Lighting (28%), and Consumer Lifestyle (37%).

-They focus on B2C and B2B and one of their target on the B2B market are doctors and hospital staff…
+Philips has 118.000 employees worldwide and spends 6% of its sales in R&D which represents $1.8 billion.
+They focus on B2C and B2B and one of their target on the B2B market are doctors and hospital staff.

-On the healthcare side, their main focus is doctors and medical staff.
+On the healthcare side, their main focus is doctors and medical staff:

-1) Doctors need trustworthy information
+- Doctors need trustworthy information

-3) Philips wanted to build a sustainable community
+- Philips wanted to build a sustainable community

-1) Strengthen their brand
+- Strengthen their brand

-2) Create more promoters
+- Create more promoters

-3) Focus on clinical staff
+- Focus on clinical staff

-4) Build relationships
+- Build relationships

-5) Facilitate dialogue
+- Facilitate dialogue

-So they crafted a first draft of their strategy.
+They crafted a first draft of their strategy.
 They based the whole strategy around 3 pillars:

 1) Philips Commercial website

-It is “me and the company” where people ask questions about the Philips products and more technical questions…the commercial relationship between Philips and its customers
+It is “me and the company” where people ask questions about the Philips products and more technical questions.
+The commercial relationship between Philips and its customers.

 2) Get Inside Health

-(see picture).
-You can find information about oncology, radiology, cardiology (the latest data or researches)
+It is a stand-alone website which provides valued and trusted information to doctors and medical professionals (see picture).
+You can find information about oncology, radiology, cardiology (the latest data or research).

 It is more about “me as a professional amongst my peers”.
 The group is there to facilitate discussions between peers about health issues and concerns.